Zanthed/archlinux-files/etc/README.md

 ### DEBUG_CFLAGS
 - Added `-grecord-gcc-switches` to insert GCC compiler arguments in debugging information.
-- Added `-fasynchronous-unwind-tables` to make backtrackes more reliable.
+- Added `-fasynchronous-unwind-tables` to make backtraces more reliable.

 ### DEBUG_CXXFLAGS
 - Removed everything and added the `$DEBUG_CFLAGS` variable.